pthom/cvnp/Readme.md

 #### Build with pip

 This code is intended to be integrated into your own pip package.
 As such, no pip tooling is provided.

 #### Test

-In the main repository dir:
+In the main repository dir, run:

 ````
 pytest tests